davidtchiu/davidtchiu.github.io/teaching/cs455/hwk3.ddl/index.md

 We'll focus first on Task 1.
 You can assume there will be no other relations needed.
 Create a plain-text file called **YourLastname_HW3_DDL.sql** that will store the schema definition in SQL.
 (Disclaimer: Yes this file must be in plain-text.
 Do not write these in Word (.doc), Wordpad (.rtf), etc., that adds special formatting.
 Use an editor like Sublime Text or Atom).
 Submissions in non-plaintext will be returned without a grade.

 Give the SQL commands to create the relations described below.
-Where appropriate, all foreign-key constraints must cascade on update and delete operations.
+Where appropriate, all foreign-key constraints must cascade on update and delete operations, unless otherwise stated below.
 To make your lives easier, I've gotten a start on it for you.
 Place the following SQLite3 block in the top of your file:

 ```sql
 -- Turn on foreign keys